boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

     : Unassigned bits.
 See {{sec-iana-opf}}.
     : Unassigned bits MUST be set to zero by senders and MUST be ignored by receivers.

-Flow flags:
+Flow flags (FF):
 : These flags are used to express some generic properties of the flow.
-The following flags are defined:
+The following flags are defined (from MSB to LSB):

     S (Scope):
     : 1-bit field which specifies whether the policy is per host (when set to "1") or per subscriber (when set to "0).